russelltheprogrammer/tax-projection-individual-docs/README.md

 ##### ITEMIZED DEDUCTIONS

+Itemized deductions are a substitute for the standard deduction.
+Specific itemized deductions are limited to certain caps or thresholds above a percentages of Adjusted Gross Income.
+At this time, this application does not calculate these limitations automatically.
+In the future, it is intended to be added, including what is more beneficial, standard deduction or itemized deduction.

+- Medical: Expenses for medical care such as doctors, prescription drugs, health insurance premiums (not self-employed or self-employed health insurance that was limited), and other qualified medical care.
+- Taxes Paid: State And Local Taxes (SALT) paid such as state income taxes, real estate taxes, or other taxes.
+- Interest Paid: Interest expense through loans, investments, home mortgage, and other interest expense.
+- Charity: Charitable donations made to qualified organizations.
+Cash and non-cash donations are allowed but subject to different limitations.
+- Other Itemized Deductions: Any other itemized deductions not listed above.
+- State Specific Itemized Deductions: Any other state itemized deductions not listed above.

 ##### FEDERAL OTHER

+- Qualified Business Income Deduction: Section 199A business deduction on certain business income, REIT dividends, and PTP income.
+In the future, this area will be expanded.
+Currently, it will not be calculated automatically and it must be calculated manually.
+- Other Federal Income/(Deductions): Other income or deductions not listed.

 ##### STATE OTHER

+- Other State Income/(Deductions): Other specific state income or deductions not already listed.
+- State Additions: State specific additions.
+- State Subtractions (Negative): State specific subtractions.

 ##### OTHER TAXES

+- Other Federal Taxes: Additional Federal taxes not included.
+- Other State Taxes: Additional State taxes not included.

 ##### FEDERAL TAX PAYMENTS

+- Wages Withholding: Income tax withholding through W-2.
+- Prior Year Overpayment: As description states.
+Check prior year tax return.
+- First Quarter Estimate: As description states
+- Second Quarter Estimate: As description states
+- Third Quarter Estimate: As description states
+- Fourth Quarter Estimate: As description states
+- Credits: Federal tax credits which reduce tax.
+Credits have certain thresholds, phase-outs, and limitations.

 ##### STATE TAX PAYMENTS

+- Wages Withholding: Income tax withholding through W-2.
+- Prior Year Overpayment: As description states.
+Check prior year tax return.
+- First Quarter Estimate: As description states
+- Second Quarter Estimate: As description states
+- Third Quarter Estimate: As description states
+- Fourth Quarter Estimate: As description states
+- Credits: State tax credits which reduce tax.
+Credits have certain thresholds, phase-outs, and limitations.

 ## More Features? :bulb: